rackerlabs/rackspace-how-to/content/rackspace-email/export-email-address-data-from-outlook-2013-for-windows.md

 6. Select the folder that you want to export, and then click **Next**.

-   Select the email address at the top of the folder list and then select the checkbox for **Include subfolders** to export all data.
+   Select the email address at the top of the folder list, and then select the checkbox for **Include subfolders** to export all data.

     <img src="{% asset_path rackspace-email/export-email-address-data-from-outlook-2013-for-windows/export_folder_list2013.png %}" />